portellam/deploy-VFIO/README.md

 * Fix nice-to-have functions (extras) or omit for this release.
 * Include example XML files for virtual machines?
 * Include visual guides?
+* Create script or program to resume VM(s) from sleep?

 ## Why?
 * **Separation-of-Concerns**